-- 35. The council as a public body is required to meet its statutory obligations under the Equality Act 2010 to have due regard to eliminate unlawful discrimination, promote equal opportunities between people from different groups and to foster good relations between people who share a protected characteristic and people who do not share it.
-The protected characteristics are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 36.
-Under the Equality Act 2010 we are required to have due regard to our equality duties when making decisions, reviewing services, undertaking projects, developing and reviewing policies.
-This must be done at the formative stage of your proposal, not retrospectively as justification for the recommendation. - 37.
-The equality impact assessment looks at how a service promotes equality and diversity to ensure legal compliance and how the services we provide and the decisions that we make meet the needs of our local community.
-It should also identify methods for mitigating or avoiding any adverse impact (further information is available through the following link): http://wightnet.iow.gov.uk/equality\diversity/Default.aspx http://wightnet2000.iow.gov.uk/staff/personnel\services/images/Diversitypages2011-
+- 35. The Council as public body is required to meet its statutory obligations under the Equality Act 2010 to have due regard to eliminate unlawful discrimination, promote equal opportunities between people from different groups and to foster good relations between people who share a protected characteristic and people who do not share it.
+The protected characteristics are age, disability, gender reassignment, marriage, and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - 36.
+Under the Equality Act 2010 the council is required to have due regard to its equality duties when making decisions, reviewing services, undertaking projects and developing and reviewing policies.